 Coding & Electronics Specialist

-Abhishek Gorti is an intern from the US Naval Academy working in the NASA STEM Innovation Lab.
+Abhishek Gorti is an intern from the US Naval Academy working in the NASA STEAM Innovation Lab.
 He specializes in coding and electronics, as well as designs and creates new uses of educational technology projects.

 Deputy Program Manager

 Shannon Reed is the Deputy Program Manager for NSSEC.
-She is responsible for various administrative tasks and making sure the program stays on course, as well as developmental logistics for the travel STEM Innovation Lab.
+She is responsible for various administrative tasks and making sure the program stays on course, as well as developmental logistics for the travel STEAM Innovation Lab.

 Informal Outreach Education Lead

-Carolyn Ng leads informal education for NSSEC, coordinating STEM engagement activities that will reach the general public through a variety of programs and events.
+Carolyn Ng leads informal education for NSSEC, coordinating STEAM engagement activities that will reach the general public through a variety of programs and events.
 She also works with specialized communities like indigenous groups and learners of all ability levels.